alberttheprince/rpemotes-reborn/README.md

 * Swedish 🇸🇪

-All languages were translate or contributed by you, the community with the odd exception of using Google Translate
+All languages were translated or contributed by you, the community with the odd exception of using Google Translate.

-If you happen to find any incorrect translations or would like to add more languages, please feel free to make a Pull Request with the correct / additional translations, or join our discord.
+If you happen to find any incorrect translations or would like to add more languages, please feel free to make a pull request with the correct / additional translations or join our discord.

-Languages can be selected and/or added in the config.lua.
+Languages can be selected and / or added in the config.lua.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------